 - i.
-The implementation of the SET program in accredited training posts. - ii.
-Ensuring that training is delivered according to standards determined by RACS and the Board. - iii.
-Undertaking formative and summative assessment that is fair, transparent and objective. - iv.
-Representing the Board to the employer to ensure that minimum standards of training are maintained, promoting respect and improving patient safety in an environment that is free from unprofessional behavior. - v.
-Participating in, and reporting to, the Specialty Training Board and its associated committees. - vi.
-Monitoring Trainee operative experience and reviewing operating logbook summaries. - vii.
-Identifying, documenting and remediating unsatisfactory trainee performance. - viii.
-Undertaking other duties as specified by the Specialty Training Board.
+The implementation of the SET programme in accredited training posts. - ii.Ensuring that training is delivered according to standards determined by RACS and the NZBPRS. - iii.Undertaking formative and summative assessment that is fair, transparent and objective. - iv.Representing the NZBPRS to the employer to ensure that minimum standards of training are maintained, promoting respect and improving patient safety in an environment that is free from unprofessional behavior. - v.Participating in, and reporting to, the NZBPRS and its associated committees. - vi.
+Monitoring Trainee operative experience and reviewing operating logbook summaries. - vii.Identifying, documenting and remediating unsatisfactory trainee performance. - viii.
+Undertaking other duties as specified by the NZBPRS.

-10.2.
-Eligibility for Appointment as a Supervisor
+12.2 Eligibility for Appointment as a Supervisor

+- i.Supervisors should be current Fellows of RACS, and must be compliant with RACS continuing professional development programme.
+In exceptional circumstances, the NZBPRS may approve a non-Fellow as a Supervisor. - ii.
+Supervisors are encouraged to be current members of the New Zealand Association of Plastic Surgeons. - iii.Supervisors must be a member of staff at the institution in which the designated accredited training position(s) is located.

+iv.
+Supervisors must be familiar with the SET programme and RACS training policies and must have demonstrated experience with appropriate clinical, administrative and teaching skills.

+12.3 Supervisor Training and Continuing Education

+- i.Supervisors must undertake training required by RACS as detailed in the RACS policy: Surgical Supervisors. - ii.
+Supervisors should undertake appropriate training in supervision as required by the NZBPRS.

+12.4 Method of Appointment or Reappointment

+- i.Institutions with accredited training positions must nominate to the NZBPRS an appropriate Supervisor who satisfies the eligibility requirements above. - ii.Nominations must be received when a new training position is accredited or when an existing Supervisor resigns or is time expired. - iii.In reviewing a nomination, the NZBPRS will consider compliance with the eligibility requirements, and general performance. - iv.
+The NZBPRS will make a recommendation to the Board of Surgical Education and Training (BSET) for approval. - v.The NZBPRS reserves the right to review the appointment or reappointment of a Supervisor at any time and put forward a revised recommendation to the BSET.

+12.5 Tenure of Appointment

+- i.Supervisors of Training are appointed for three-year terms up to a maximum continuous period of 9 years. - ii.Towards the end of a Supervisor of Training's initial tenure, the NZBPRS will contact the institution and the Supervisor of Training to obtain a nomination for appointment of a new Supervisor of Training or confirm reappointment of the existing Supervisor of Training.

+12.6 Trainers

 - i.
-Supervisors should be current Fellows of RACS, and must be compliant with RACS continuing professional development program.
-In exceptional circumstances, the Board may approve a non-Fellow as a Supervisor. - ii.
-Supervisors are encouraged to be current members of the New Zealand Association of Plastic Surgeons. - iii.
-Supervisors must be a member of staff at the institution in which the designated accredited training position(s) is located. - Supervisors must be familiar with the surgical education and training program and RACS training policies and must have demonstrated experience with appropriate clinical, administrative and teaching skills.

-10.3.
-Supervisor Training and Continuing Education

-- i.
-Supervisors must undertake training required by RACS as per point 3.4 of the Surgical Supervisors Policy. - ii.
-Supervisors should undertake appropriate training in supervision as required by the Board.

-10.4.
-Method of Appointment or Reappointment

-- i.
-Institutions with accredited training positions must nominate to the Board an appropriate Supervisor who satisfies the eligibility requirements above. - ii.
-Nominations must be received when a new training position is accredited or when an existing Supervisor resigns or is time expired. - iii.
-In reviewing a nomination, the Board will consider compliance with the eligibility requirements, and general performance. - iv.
-The Board will make a recommendation to the Board of Surgical Education and Training (BSET) for approval. - v.
-The Board reserves the right to review the appointment or reappointment of a Supervisor at any time and put forward a revised recommendation to the BSET.

-10.5.
-Tenure of Appointment

-- i.
-Supervisors of Training are appointed for three-year terms up to a maximum continuous period of 9 years. - ii.
-Towards the end of a Supervisor of Training's initial tenure, the Board will contact the institution and the Supervisor of Training to obtain a nomination for appointment of a new Supervisor of Training or confirm reappointment of the existing Supervisor of Training.

-10.6.
-Trainers

 Surgical Trainers are Plastic and Reconstructive Consultants who are FRACS or equivalent surgeons, or other Surgical Consultants, who normally interact with Trainees in the operating theatre, outpatient department and during clinical meetings and education sessions.
-Trainers may assist the Supervisor of Training with monitoring, guiding and giving feedback to Trainees, as well as appraising and assessing their performance.

-Surgical Trainers must complete the mandatory training specified in RACS Surgical Trainers policy and any other training specified by the Board.
+Trainers may assist the Supervisor of Training with monitoring, guiding and giving feedback to Trainees, as well as appraising and assessing their performance. - ii.
+Surgical Trainers must complete the mandatory training specified in RACS Surgical Trainers policy and any other training specified by the NZBPRS.

-11. RECOGNITION OF PRIOR LEARNING (RPL)
+13. RECOGNITION OF PRIOR LEARNING (RPL)